Promoting peace via sports diplomacy

 I’ve continued that approach to healthy natural foods and study of traditional medicines in many countries, including here in China.
 I built a small site about Chinese Traditional medicine that can be found here.
 Also I took a three month class in acupuncture at a university in downtown Beijing.
 I’m not licensed to treat anyone, but am qualified to relieve some pains I occasionally have by needling.
 I truly believe it made chronic knee pain I had for years go away.

 Maybe the greatest medicine is having good human relationships and I’ve been lucky in that regards during my life wherever I live.
-I have always been an advocate for peace, with self-determination and honor.
-I have never advocated for violence, however will fight in self-defense if there is no peaceful option and there almost always is, if one is creative enough.
-But, tragically, not always.
+I have always been an advocate for peace, with self-determination and dignity.

 Even more important is having a healthy mind that is not fixated on “things” that narrow perceptions.
 To have a healthy mind one needs healthy relationships.
 To finish this front page I offer a link to a great YouTube video that teaches something critically important about good relationships.